 - Thread your beading needle with a generous wingspan of thread and knot the end of the thread.

-Take a tiny stitch in a hidden spot of the knotted cord; take a couple more tiny stitches to secure the thread, then insert the needle near your stitches and travel the needle through the cord until it is at the place you want your first spacer seed bead.
+Take a tiny stitch in a hidden spot near the knot on your cord; take 2 or 3 tiny stitches to secure the thread, then insert the needle near your stitches and travel the needle through the cord until it is at the place you want your first spacer seed bead.
 Pull the thread through to the inside of the cord. - Pick up one seed bead and insert your needle through the cord, directly across from where the thread exits the opposite cord.
 You want your rows of seed beads to be as level as possible.
 When the needle is in the right spot, pull the thread through the cord to secure the bead.

-- Insert needle through cord about one bead-width down from where the thread’s exit point.
+- Insert the needle through the cord about one bead-width down from the thread’s exit point.

 - Pick up 2 seed beads and insert the needle through the opposite cord straight across from the thread exit point.
 Pull the thread through until the beads fit snugly.